DaveMielke/NBP/b2g/ui/doc/introduction.rst

 General Settings
 ````````````````

-The following settings (as of the time of this writing) are presented:
+The following settings are presented:

 .. include:: tbl-settings-general.rst